WebGrabber Release Notes 2013.1.0.14088

 Visit the ActivePDF Examples site to see updated examples for WebGrabber 2013:

-See the following link for the Getting Started Guide (including installation instructions) and the WebGrabber 2013 API Reference:
+See the following link for the Legacy section of the Getting Started Guide (including installation instructions) and the WebGrabber 2013 API Reference at: